lavenresearch/ParallelFS_Diagnosis/docs/stream_processing_architecture/PFSD_overview.md

 4. how to split PDF comparison tasks(__split by metric__)

 ## spout
-there are two options to implement spout:
+the way to implement spout:

-1. use python reading monitoring data from ganglia and send it to kestrel, use storm consume tuples from kestrel.
+1. use python collect node status data with sysstat
+2. send data to kafka cluster
-2. use java related rrd API to read data directly from ganglia.
+3. use storm read status data directly from kafka message queue in spout.

 ## moving average
 5 point moving average.